 Employee benefits are often a major factor in their overall compensation assessment.
 These can range from traditional medical insurance plans to less conventional perks such as gym memberships or volunteer time off.
 It's important to recognize that employees may attribute different values to these benefits than what they actually cost the company.

-Consider offering benefits that cater to a wide range of employee needs and preferences.
-More than just diversifying the benefits, it's about making a deliberate effort to understand and provide what is truly valued.
-It calls for regular communication to ensure that the benefits packages evolve with the changing employee demographics and preferences.
+IQTalent and Caldwell recommend offering benefits that cater to a wide range of employee needs and preferences.
+This is more than just diversifying the benefits; it's about making a deliberate effort to understand and provide what is truly valued.
+It calls for regular communication to ensure that the benefits packages evolve with changing employee demographics and preferences.

 Ultimately, the aim is to offer a compensation package that not only attracts the right talent but also incentivizes them to give their best.
 Remember, compensation is never a one-size-fits-all solution.
 It's an ongoing process of understanding your labor market, evaluating your company's unique position, and making informed, intentional choices to stand out and succeed in hiring and retaining the talent that will drive your business forward.